microsoft/playwright/docs/src/emulation.md

 await context.GrantPermissionsAsync(new[] { "geolocation" });
 ```

-Grant notifications access from a specific domain.
+Allow notifications for a specific domain.

 ```js tab=js-js
 // @ts-check